opulo-inc/ohai/docs/lumen/mobo/index.md

 ## Needs THT

+1. Remove the fuse from the fuse holder on the motherboard.

 1. Populate the through hole components in the motherboard, as shown below.
 Double check the polarity using the silkscreen for reference.

     ![](img/mobo-tht.png)